kumuthaelango16-sudo/Test-repo/README.md

-discussed yesterday, we have revised and formatted the App Automation dashboard status for all initiatives.
-Please review the status and dates for your respective initiatives and confirm.”
+The sprint is now in progress.
+Please go through your assigned stories, ensuring the descriptions and acceptance criteria are accurate.
+Contact the leads for any clarifications.
+Kindly call out any dependencies or blockers and create the necessary sub-tasks for your stories.
+Rephrase